dennisgeleyn/kvk-dashboard/README.md

 1. Sign up at [resend.com](https://resend.com) (free tier: 100 emails/day)
 2. Create an API key
-3. For production: verify your sending domain.
+3. For production: verify your own sending domain and disable click tracking.
 For testing: use `onboarding@resend.dev` as the sender (can only send to your own verified email address)

 ### 2. Deploy the Cloudflare Worker

+The worker auto-deploys to Cloudflare via GitHub Actions on every push to `main` that touches `stamhoofd-proxy-worker.js` or `wrangler.toml`.

+For the initial manual setup:
 1. Create a free account at [workers.cloudflare.com](https://workers.cloudflare.com)
-2. Create a new Worker and paste `stamhoofd-proxy-worker.js`
+2. Create a new Worker, paste `stamhoofd-proxy-worker.js`, and deploy
-3. Deploy — note your worker URL (e.g. `https://your-worker.your-name.workers.dev`)
+3. Note your worker URL (e.g. `https://wandering-boat-05cb.dennisgeleyn.workers.dev`)

 #### Add secrets